 Gain an understanding of rental and strata housing management and regulation, and the functioning of residential property markets

-Complementing UNSW BE short course Housing Policy and Finance (Term 1), short course Housing Management and Markets has a dual focus: (a) housing professional practice in Australia’s real estate, social/affordable rental and strata management industries, and (b) the functioning of residential housing markets.
+Complementing UNSW School of BE short course Housing Policy and Finance (Term 1), short course Housing Management and Markets has a dual focus: (a) housing professional practice in Australia’s real estate, social/affordable rental and strata management industries, and (b) the functioning of residential housing markets.
 While framed primarily within the Australian context, international comparative practice is also featured.